MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Error action preference

-If you leave a task's error action preference unspecified, the preference defaults to `errorActionPreference: stop`, and the line `$ErrorActionPreference = 'stop'` is prepended to the top of your script.
+Unless otherwise specified, the error action preference defaults to the value `stop`, and the line `$ErrorActionPreference = 'stop'` is prepended to the top of your script.

-When the error action preference is set to `stop`, errors cause PowerShell to terminate and return a nonzero exit code.
+When the error action preference is set to stop, errors cause PowerShell to terminate and return a nonzero exit code.
 The task is also marked as Failed.

 # [Schema](#tab/schema)